nikhita/github-contrib/README.md

 2. Issues created.
 3. Pull Requests reviewed.

 The output will be in the markdown format.
-You can copy and paste the output to a markdown file ([Sample Output](https://gist.github.com/nikhita/b31ab2bf33d00a5ce185b0850d61df57)) and proudly show it to others. :sunglasses:
+You can copy and paste the output to a markdown file ([Sample Output](/output/sample-output.md)) and proudly show it to others. :sunglasses:

+Also, a friendly reminder that contributions are not limited to code - it is about much more than that!

 ## Installation